-Welcome to the Engineering Management and Systems Engineering Department at Old Dominion University.
+Welcome to the Engineering Management & Systems Engineering Department at Old Dominion University.
 The EMSE department focuses on producing high-quality undergraduate and graduate students for professional engineering and systems management leadership positions.

 Research is a key ingredient of our graduate programs and the EMSE department continually focuses on expanding research in all areas of engineering management and systems engineering.
 This effort includes support for graduate students to attend and present papers at major conferences, increasing the number of students that publish their research in engineering journals prior to graduation, and maintaining mutually beneficial joint research initiatives with industry, enterprise, and government partners.